fluchtens/42Stats/README.md

 ### Configuration:
 - Create an .env file in docker/dev or docker/prod and add the following content to it.
 - Configure variables for url, api keys, database information, etc.
-- Set the MODE variable to dev or prod in the Makefile.
 ```env
 NEXT_PUBLIC_API_URL=http://localhost:8080
 CLIENT_URL=http://localhost:3000